-The most applicable location for this technique is on high-volume/high-speed urban and rural freeways and other multi-lane access controlled facilities for work such as overhead utility work, installing overhead sign structures, replacing sign panels, and installing cantilever trusses.
+The most applicable location for this technique is on high-volume/high-speed urban and rural freeways and other multi-lane access controlled facilities for work such as overhead utility work, installing overhead sign structures, replacing sign panels, placing bridge girders, and installing cantilever trusses.
 Utilizing traffic pacing for other types of work should be discussed with Highway Safety and Traffic Division and the Work Zone Coordinator before being allowed.

 Preparation of a traffic pacing design shall be completed in order to plan and provide adequate work time to complete the short duration overhead construction.
 Based on the required work time and other inputs such as traffic volumes, regulatory speed and pacing speed, the traffic control plan defines the allowable pacing hours, pacing distance, location of warning signs, interchange ramp closures and other critical information.
 The Traffic Pacing Worksheet shall be used when planning to use this traffic control technique, in order to calculate the pacing distance and the time intervals during which a pacing operation may be allowed.
 Also refer to the Staging Plan Details and Traffic Pacing Changeable Message Signs Layout.